 • Our average daily travel budget includes all our travel costs in Australia, it does not include the costs for our tickets to Australia.
 Also, I was fortunate enough to work with the Travellers Autobarn and several tour companies which decreased our expenses for our campervan and activities.

 • My trip started in Cairns and ended in Melbourne.
-I’ll post our road trip itinerary to the blog as soon as possible.
+You can find our East Coast road trip itinerary here.

 Cost to travel Australia: our average daily expenses

 - Accommodation: 4% of daily costs